Japan's finance industry lobbies against deeper BOJ negative rates

 An adviser to Prime Minister Shinzo Abe said on Friday the benefits of the negative rate policy are "very big" as it encourages corporate debt issuance and lowers mortgage rates.

-In January, the BOJ decided to add negative rates to its massive asset-buying programme in a renewed effort to accelerate inflation to its 2 percent target.
+In January, the BOJ decided to add negative rates to its massive asset-buying program in a renewed effort to accelerate inflation to its 2 percent target.